airshipit/deckhand/docs/design.md

           ignored:  # Will not be part of the resultant document after layering.
             data: here
   substitution:
-    target: null  # Paths do not need to exist to be specified as substitutiond destinations.
+    target: null  # Paths do not need to exist to be specified as substitution destinations.
 ...
 ```